Hen Party Planning Checklist for Brighton | 2026 Guide

 Plan a souvenir shopping slot in The Lanes.

-Allow time for the group to explore Brighton's unique independent shops.
+Block time for the group to browse Brighton's independent shops.

-The Lanes and North Laine are perfect for unique gifts and Brighton-themed items; support local businesses.
+The Lanes and North Laine are perfect for Brighton-themed gifts and local treats.

 Inform all guests about payment deadlines.

-Clearly communicate when final payments are due for activities and accommodation.
+Tell everyone exactly when final balances are due for the house and activities.

-Brighton operators often have strict payment schedules due to high demand; missing deadlines can lead to cancellation.
+Brighton operators often have strict payment windows - missed deadlines can mean cancelled bookings.

 Send out the final itinerary to all guests.

-Include all timings, addresses, contact numbers, and any essential reminders.
+Include timings, addresses, contact numbers, and any house-rule reminders.

-Highlight key Brighton landmarks and meeting points like Brighton Pier or the Royal Pavilion to help orient everyone.
+Mark meeting points like Brighton Pier or the Royal Pavilion so newcomers can find their bearings.

 Confirm all bookings one final time.

-Call or email accommodation, restaurants, and activity providers to re-confirm.
+Call or email your house, restaurants, and activity providers to re-confirm headcounts.

 Create a shared document or folder with all important information.

-Include booking confirmations, emergency contacts, and the itinerary.
+Store confirmations, emergency contacts, and the itinerary in one place.

-A Google Docs or Dropbox folder can be easily accessed by all bridesmaids, useful for on-the-go checks in Brighton.
+Google Docs or Dropbox works well for on-the-go checks while you are out in Brighton.

 Prepare a welcome pack for the hen.

-Include a personalized card, a small gift, and any themed accessories.
+Include a personal card, a small gift, and any themed accessories.

-You can find unique Brighton-themed gifts in The Lanes or North Laine shops.
+Pick up Brighton-themed treats in The Lanes or North Laine shops.

 Assign a point person for emergencies during the weekend.

-Provide them with a list of local Brighton taxi numbers and urgent care facilities.
+Give them local taxi numbers and the nearest urgent care details.

 Confirm travel arrangements for each guest.

-Ensure everyone knows their train times and how to get to Brighton.
+Make sure everyone knows their train time and how to reach the house from Brighton Station.

 Charge all phones and power banks.